InfectionMedicineProteomics/DigitalFamilyAnalysis/README.md

 # Usage

+To use, install the dependencies in the pyproject.toml file to a virtual environemtn.

-To use, run each jupyter notebook in the order that it is numbered in the order of the the numbered directories
+Then, run each jupyter notebook in the order that it is numbered starting with 2_cluster_analysis